somecallmejosh/ux-engineering-portfolio/content/blog/netlify-nuxt-form-troubleshooting.md

 You check your Netlify Forms dashboard expecting to see a tidy list of submissions.
 Instead, it's just a cold, empty void staring back at you.
 A digital shrug.
 It's like shouting into a canyon and hearing nothing&mdash;not even your own echo.
 This is the story of how my form ghosted me, and how I finally figured out why.

 ## Everything Looked Right
-<i>SPOILER ALERT</i>: I've been rebuilding my portfolio site with Nuxt.js.
+I've been rebuilding my portfolio site with Nuxt.js.
 I'd done this dance before on several sites in the past.
 Set up a form, add `data-netlify="true"`, toss in a hidden form-name field, and you're good to go.
 I even added a useFetch call to handle submissions via JavaScript so users wouldn't get redirected on form submission.
 Smooth, right?

 ```html
 <form